javaparser/javaparser/readme.md

 https://checkerframework.org/manual/#stub
 It is a fork of the [JavaParser](http://javaparser.org) project.

-## Differences the StubParser and JavaParser
+## Differences between the StubParser and JavaParser

 Following list is the differences that were added to the JavaParser to adjust it for using as Stubparser for [the Checker Framework](https://github.com/typetools/checker-framework).